RBAC vs PBAC: Differences, Use Cases, Pros & Cons (2026 Guide)

 Final Thoughts

-RBAC and PBACRBAC and PBAC aren't alternative solutions; rather, they're technologies that address distinct challenges.
+RBAC and PBAC aren't alternative solutions; rather, they're technologies that address distinct challenges.
 Begin with RBAC for core access management since it's straightforward and quick to implement, and introduce PBAC policies for high-value resources and high-risk situations as your requirements expand.

 Solution: Identity Confluence from Tech Prescient takes the either-or problem out of the equation by enabling both models within a single platform, allowing you to ramp your access control strategy without having to rebuild your infrastructure.
-Ready to make it easier?

-Ready to modernize your identity governance?
-Tech Prescient’s Identity Confluence is the IGA platform that seamlessly orchestrates RBAC and PBAC, delivering enterprise-grade access control without enterprise-grade complexity.
+Tech Prescient's Identity Confluence is the IGA platform that seamlessly orchestrates RBAC and PBAC, delivering enterprise-grade access control without enterprise-grade complexity.

 Brinda Bhatt